The Roman Space Telescope as a Planetary Defense Asset

 \section{Near Earth Objects}

 NEOs are asteroids or comets whose average orbital distance from the Sun is within 1.3 astronomical units (au).
 Within this population, asteroids are significantly more common than comets\footnote{\url{https://cneos.jpl.nasa.gov/}} and are broken into four sub-categories based on orbital properties and named after a prominent member of each group: Atiras, Atens, Apollos, and Amors.
 Planetary defense focuses on the Atens and Apollos, which have orbits that cross that of the Earth, thus presenting the potential for an impact.
-A further distinction can be made for potentially hazardous asteroids (PHAs), which are Atens or Apollos greater than 140 meters in diameter.
-Figure~\ref{fig:neo_photos} presents images from all the NEOs which have been visited by robotic spacecraft, demonstrating the wide range of objects present in near-Earth space.
-All of these asteroids are PHAs in the Apollo group except for Eros, which is a member of the Amor group.
+A further distinction can be made for potentially hazardous asteroids (PHAs), which are Atens or Apollos greater than 140 meters in diameter that have a minimum orbital intersection distance (MOID) with the Earth of $<$0.05 au.

-NEOs are thought to originate as collisional fragments in the main asteroid belt, which then migrate towards unstable mean motion resonances with Jupiter via the Yarkovsky effect \citep[e.g.,][]{Morbidelli2002,Morbidelli2003}.
-Interactions with Jupiter may alter their orbits, sending these asteroids towards the inner solar system.
+NEOs are thought to originate as collisional fragments in the main asteroid belt, which then migrate towards unstable mean motion resonances with Jupiter via the Yarkovsky effect \citep[e.g.,][]{Morbidelli2002,Morbidelli2003} or the $\nu_6$ secular resonance with Saturn at $\sim$2 au \citep[e.g.,][]{Froeschle1986,Scholl1991}.
+Further interactions may alter their orbits, sending these asteroids towards the inner solar system.
 Their subsequent orbital lifetimes are only a few million years \citep[e.g.,][]{Morbidelli2002}, ending in impact or ejection from the solar system due to gravitational interactions with the Earth, Sun, or other inner solar system bodies.